Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 - Creating psychologically safe places to work.

-- Putting a holistic, personal recruitment hiring plan in action, based on specific neurodivergent needs (such as sound-limiting workplaces, adjusting social interactions or creating bespoke benefits packages that fit specific autistic needs).
+- Putting a holistic, personal recruitment hiring plan in action based on specific neurodivergent needs (such as sound-limiting workplaces, adjusting social interactions or creating bespoke benefits packages that fit specific autistic needs).

 - Creating autonomous workflows, flexibly offering remote work and hybrid jobs if appropriate, and adjusting access to work requirements on a case-by-case basis.

-- Regular and meaningful check-ins that acknowledge worker needs, and are mindful of neurotypical norms impacting, autistic workflows and career growth.
+- Regular and meaningful check-ins that acknowledge worker needs and are mindful of neurotypical norms impacting autistic workflows and career growth.

 - Using neurodiversity-affirming language.

-- Encouraging discretion during disclosure, and operating with transparency and honesty when accommodating neurodiverse staff.
+- Encouraging discretion during disclosure and operating with transparency and honesty when accommodating neurodiverse staff.

-- Visibility matters – make sure to hire neurodiverse staff where you can across the full spectrum of the company.
+- Visibility matters – make sure to hire neurodiverse staff where you can get across the full spectrum of the company.

 How Businesses Are Expanding With a Neurodiverse Workforce

-A quick summary of what “neurodiverse” means:
+Here is a quick summary of what “neurodiverse” means:

 - “Neurodivergence encompasses any cognitive profile (or neurotype) that is not neurotypical.
 It includes dyspraxia, Tourette’s, Attention Deficit Hyperactivity Disorder (ADHD), autism, Asperger’s Syndrome, and common learning differences like dyscalculia, dysgraphia, and dyslexia”.